 A Muse musical alum, Micah is Tony Award-nominated for It’s Only a Play and has appeared on television in Brittany Runs a Marathon, Bonding, Escape at Dannemora and appears in the new series The Right Stuff.

 Rodney Veal is known to many as host of The Art Show on ThinkTV.
 Rodney is an interdisciplinary artist, dancer, choreographer and adjunct faculty member.

 Rodney will chat with Micah about his creative path from Oakwood to Broadway, Hollywood and outer space!
-Episode 1 will be available to view on Wed, Nov 18 at 7pm EST, followed by a talkback with Micah and Rodney at 8pm EST.
+Episode 1 is now available — new subscribers will receive a link to the recorded conversation!SUBSCRIBE TO INSIDE THE MUSE STUDIO

 & Tory Ross Roman